Registration of Ontario

 Owners are taxed at individual tax rate, which is much higher than corporate tax rate

-If you need to discuss your personal situation with a lawyer, chartered accountant or tax advisor, our company is able to refer you to refer you to a professional who is authorized to practice in Ontario.
+If you need to discuss your personal situation with a lawyer, chartered accountant or tax advisor, our company is able to refer you to a professional who is authorized to practice in Ontario.